ChAtMou04/mental-health-fr/fr.md

 ---

-# 9 Evidence-Based Mental Health Habits
+# 9 Habitudes de Santé Mentale Basées sur les Preuves

 This list is to help you start improving your mental health *today.* Nine sounds overwhelming, so just pick *one* habit from the list below, make a small, simple When→Then plan, and track your progress for 66 days or until it becomes automatic.
 Then come back, pick another habit, repeat.